 Contracts between Government and the Private Sector

-Government entities may contract with private parties to fulfill government functions (Minnesota Statutes, section 13.05, subdivision 11).
+Government entities may contract with private parties to perform any function of government (Minnesota Statutes, section 13.05, subdivision 11).
 In that capacity, a private party will likely create, collect, receive, store, use, maintain or disseminate government data.
-The contract must include terms that require the private contractor to administer any government data according to the provisions of the Data Practices Act (Minnesota Statutes, Chapter 13).
-In addition, the Minnesota Court of Appeals has held that the language would be inferred in contracts that did not include the required provision.
-(WDSI, Inc. v.
-County of Steele, 672 N.W.2d 617 (Minn.
-App.
-2003).)
+The contract must include a notice that requires the private contractor to administer any government data according to the provisions of the Data Practices Act.
+In 2014, the legislature modified this provision by stating that failure to include the notice does not invalidate the application of subdivision 11.

 Can a private contractor access private or confidential government data from the government entity with which s/he contracts?